YouMightNotNeedKubernetes/minio/README.md

 It supports both single and distributed deployments.
 It uses Docker volumes to store the data.
 And ensure the server is spread evenly across the nodes.

+> [!NOTE]
+> Use this as a starting point for your own deployment.
+It is not recommended to use this in production as it only provides as simple deployment strategies.

 ## Getting Started

 As a recommendation, you should only have MinIO deployed per Docker Swarm Cluster.